-2.1 What gift or estate taxes apply that are relevant to persons becoming established in your jurisdiction?
+2.1 What gift, estate or wealth taxes apply that are relevant to persons becoming established in your jurisdiction?

 In Andorra, there is no inheritance or gift tax nor net worth tax for individuals resident in Andorra.
-Consequently, if an individual resident in Andorra receives an inheritance or gift, that inheritance or gift would not entail any tax levy.
+Consequently, if an individual resident in Andorra receives an inheritance or gift, that inheritance or gift would not entail any tax levy in Andorra.
 Likewise, individuals do not pay any kind of tax for the net worth that they own either locally or worldwide.